Skip to main content

 Student presents thesis to class and professors

-This program/teaching assistant position provides instructional support through the Department of Psychology.
-This position is expected to devote approximately 20 hours per week, from late August 2022 through late May 2023.
-Responsibilities include:
+This program/teaching assistant position provides program and instructional support through the Department of Psychology.
+This position is expected to devote approximately 20 hours per week, from late August through late May.
+The position may renew in the next academic year dependent upon performance and assistantship funding.

 • Support the M.S.
 Sport, Exercise, and Performance Psychology program through updating social media and webpages, organizing events, assisting with program operations and more.

-• Assist with instruction and logistics in PSYCH 300 Research Methods in Psychology, such as communicating with instructors and students, making instructional videos, coordinating research administration, developing course materials and more.
+• Assist with instruction and logistics in undergrad psychology courses such as communicating with instructors and students, making instructional videos, coordinating research administration, developing course materials and more.

 • Other tasks may be assigned, as appropriate, to support the Program and the Department.